ElGigi/Atlas.Orm/docs/getting-started.md

 > Atlas 2.5.x and earlier use the older AtlasContainer to build an Atlas
 > object.
 The older approach requires you to register all mappers with the
 > container using its setMappers() method, whereas the newer AtlasBuilder
-> in 2.6.x automatically loads them on demand.
+> in 2.6.x lazy-loads them on demand.